Surface Approximation via Asymptotic Optimal Geometric Partition: Asymptotic Optimal Aspect Ratio

-For an infinite partition number $n$ that each cluster converges to a patch with zero area on a $\mathbf{C}^2$ surface, we now prove that the minimization of the overall variance measure, which is the determinant of the covariance matrix, will lead these infinitesimal patches to have the optimal aspect ratio $\sqrt{\left|\frac{k_2}{k_1}\right|}$.
+In this section, we prove that asymptotically on twice-differentiable elliptic/hyperbolic regions, minimizing the determinant of the covariance matrix will lead an infinitesimal patch $\mathcal{C}$ to have the optimal aspect ratio.

-Since the aspect ratio of a patch is involved, for the sake of simplicity, we assume that each patch is a rectangular shape whose sides are parallel to the principal curvatures, and have lengths $\epsilon_i$, $i=1,2$ (see Fig.~\ref{fig::aspect_ratio}).
-The covariance matrix of this patch only depends on the two side lengths for the integration domain.
-We now investigate the optimal aspect ratio of $\frac{\epsilon_1}{\epsilon_2}$ to minimize the overall variance measure, which is determinant of the cluster's covariance matrix.